A Way of Axion Detection with Mass $10^{-4} \text{-}10^{-3}$eV Using Cylindrical Sample with Low Electric Conductivity: electric power generated in cylinder with small conductivity

-In this letter we show that, for a cylindrical sample in Fig.\ref{cylinder} with small electrical conductivity, the electric current induced by axion dark matter can be large enough to be detectable at low temperatures $T \sim 100\text{mK}$.
-In this case, the current flows throughout the bulk of the cylinder, while for a good conductor with large conductivity, the current is confined to a thin surface layer.
+In this letter we show that, for a cylindrical sample in Fig.\ref{cylinder} with small electrical conductivity, the electric power induced by axion dark matter can be large and may be detectable at low temperatures $T \sim 10\text{mK}$.
+The current flows throughout the bulk of the cylinder, while for a good conductor with large conductivity, the current is confined to a thin surface layer.